anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw4.md

 The **core** requirements for your submission are:

-* complete Parts A and C
+* complete Part A
     * A: * `getString(n: Int): String`, `getStringBackwards(n: Int): String`, `countDown(): Int`
-    * C: Reflection
 * satisfy the code style expectations #0-#4 above
-* include a reflection in comments at the bottom of your `Deck.kt` file
+* include your name and collaboration statement at the top of your `Deck.kt` file

 The **advanced** requirements for your submission are:

 * satisfy core requirements
-* complete all of Parts A-C
+* complete both of Parts A and B
     * B: `swapJokerA()`, `swapJokerB()`, `tripleCut()`
 * satisfy all code style expectations listed above
+* include a reflection in comments at the bottom of your `Deck.kt` file
-* include your name and collaboration statement at the top of your `Deck.kt` file
+* include an AI log in the comments at the bottom of your `Deck.kt` file

 ## Assignment overview